 What is the project about?

 Support wildlife protection, sustainability and environmental education with the film project “The Last Common Hamsters”.
-The film is intended to inspire enthusiasm for the European hamster and move people with the fate of the critically endangered species.
-The project is a cooperation between NABU Jena and the nature filmmaker and ecologist David Cebulla.
-It aims to raise public awareness for nature and species conservation.
-The educational work goes beyond the concrete situation of the field hamster.
-As a species with high reproductive potential, which is nevertheless on the verge of extinction, the study of the European hamster offers a critical approach to the question of the state of agriculture and the loss of biodiversity.
-The film shows the critical effects of intensified agriculture on European hamsters and explains why protecting European hamsters also contributes to the protection of biological diversity.
+The film is intended to inspire enthusiasm for the Common hamster and move people with the fate of the critically endangered species.
+The project aims to raise public awareness for nature and species conservation.
+The educational work goes beyond the concrete situation of the Common hamster.
+As a species with high reproductive potential, which is nevertheless on the verge of extinction, the study of the Common hamster offers a critical approach to the question of the state of agriculture and the loss of biodiversity.
+The film shows the critical effects of intensified agriculture on European hamsters and explains why protecting Common hamsters also contributes to the protection of biological diversity.
 We can only value and protect what we know!

 How will the crowdfunding be used?

 I’m David and I’m conducting the project that I’ve been preparing for over a year.
 As a nature filmmaker, I not only need patience, but a lot of tenacity.
-For a few seconds of footage of the common hamster, I sometimes lie in front of a burrow for days – in the heat and drizzle until I get the right shot.
+For a few seconds of footage of the Common hamster, I sometimes lie in front of a burrow for days – in the heat and drizzle until I get the right shot.
 The crowdfunding enables the production of this year’s shooting block.
-I would also like to film the even rarer black common hamster, which probably only exists in Thuringia.
-The project is also supported by lottery funds from the Thuringian Ministry for Environment, funds from NABU Jena e.V. and my own funds.
+I would also like to film the even rarer black Common hamster, which probably only exists in Thuringia.
 In addition to the shots in Germany, further recordings in Kazakhstan and Ukraine are planned for next year.
 The film will be released 2023.

 Planned release: 2023